jhap1982/giveituruguay/2016/2016-06-29 - Roskilde Festival, Roskilde, Denmark/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-We Turn Red
+5. We Turn Red
-This Is Where I Belong part of JOSH
+6. This Is Where I Belong part of JOSH
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-Dark Necessities
+10. Dark Necessities
-Tell Me Baby
+11. Tell Me Baby
-The Getaway
+12. The Getaway
-Californication
+13. Californication
-Detroit
+14. Detroit
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Under the Bridge
+17. Under the Bridge
-Give It Away
+18. Give It Away

 ## Notes